Sections in This Article

 During table generation, Vault Safety filters Cases to ensure aggregate tabulations contain relevant data and comply with regulatory requirements.

-DSUR, PBRER, and PSUR tabulations use the Case Receipt Date and New Info Date fields by default.
+DSUR, PBRER, and PSUR tabulations use the New Info Date field (or the Case Receipt Date field if this is blank) by default.
 However, the Filter Cases By field on the Aggregate Report can be set to Approval Date to use the Case Approval Date instead.

 PADER tabulations filter Cases by the Transmission Date by default.
 However, the Filter Cases By field on the Aggregate Report can be set to Case Receipt Date / New Info Date instead.
 Based on the selected filter, the system finds Cases with FDA Transmission records.